SyndicateProtocol/syndicate-appchains/synd-proposer/README.md

 # Synd-Proposer

-The Syndicate Proposer is responsible for extracting the appchain root state and submitting assertions to the settlement chain.
+The Syndicate Proposer is responsible for extracting the appchain root state and submitting assertions to the settlement chain `AssertionPoster` contract.

 ## Example command